Services for Students

 Standard

-Your should submit your thesis electronically via the University Eprints system.
-Your Thesis should be presented on A4 size, normally with 12 font typescript.
-There should be a margin of at least 1.5 inches, preferably 2 inches (5cm), on the left side of the page, both for typescript and diagrams, to allow for binding (if required).
+You should submit your thesis in pdf format to the Nottingham ePrints system.
+Your thesis should be presented on A4 size, normally with a size 12 font.
+There should be a margin of at least 4cm on the left side of the page, both for typescript and diagrams, to allow for binding (if required).

-Other margins should be of at least 1 inch (2.5 cm).
-Work should be saved as searchable PDF.
+Other margins should be of at least 2.5 cm.

 Alternative formats